floverfelt/floverfelt.github.io/_posts/2021-03-04-things-i-wish-i-knew-about-swe.md

 My later CS classes (~2000+) all were designed around this premise and that was another great idea that I didn't quite grep the meaning of at the time.

-People don't magically change when they get a job.
-Money only motivates so much.
+People don't magically change when they get a job and money only motivates so much.

 That guy who showed up to group projects and never said anything?
 He's now you're coworker.
 The dude that tried to rewrite the entire project the night before it was due for no apparent reason?
 You're inheriting his legacy codebase!
 The TA who never responded to emails about a project and didn't help during office hours?
 They're your PM!